 Evaluating and Selecting the Best Solution

 Evaluate the alternative solutions using relevant criteria such as feasibility, impact, cost-effectiveness, and alignment with the company’s values.
-Select the solution that offers the most significant benefits and has the highest likelihood of success.
+Select the solution that offers the most significant benefits and is most likely to succeed.

 Implementing the Solution